Claude Code Rate Limit Error

 /usageto check current usage when Claude Code can start. - Run

 /statusto confirm whether you are using subscription login, API key, Bedrock, Vertex, Foundry, or another provider. - Read the exact message before changing plans.
-A temporary 429 is different from a weekly usage limit.
+A temporary 429, an approaching 5-hour limit, and a weekly usage limit are different problems.

 - Reduce parallel sessions, subagents, and MCP work if the task is generating many calls.